-- Jumping on a trampoline, old mattress, or air mattress.
-Start by holding their hands while they jump. - Karate.
+- Animal walks.
+Crab, bear, penguin, or other silly animals.
+Wheelbarrow walking (the adult holds the child's legs like wheelbarrow handles while the child walks on his hands while facing the ground). - Walking, biking uphill, running obstacle courses, or toning exercises with a backpack filled with a small amount of weight. - Hammering nails into logs or tees into Styrofoam.
+Pounding and rolling Play-Doh or clay. - Hanging from monkey bars with supervision. - Jumping on a trampoline, old mattress, or air mattress.
+Start by holding a child's hands while he jumps. - Karate.
 This is also great for balance and strength and can be fun for the entire family. - Pillow fights or squishing between pillows. - Pouring beans, sand, or water from one container to another.
 With simple bowls, spoons, or buckets and small items to bury and dig back out, sand boxes can provide endless therapy and amusement for a young child.
-If you are planning this activity outdoors you can use bird seed so if it spills it will be eaten!

-- Swimming or extra bath time.
+If you are planning this activity outdoors, you can use bird seed so if it spills, it will be eaten! - Swimming or extra bath time.
 Swimming is an activity your child can enjoy lifelong.
 Many communities and schools offer swim lessons and have swim teams. - Tumbling on the floor or in the grass.